France Work Visa from India: Complete Application Guide for 2026

 Salary Context: What Indian Applicants Should Expect

-The French SMIC (minimum wage) for 2026 is EUR 1,823.03 gross monthly — approximately INR 1,64,000 at current exchange rates.
-After French tax and social deductions, your take-home (net) will be approximately EUR 1,443 (INR 1,30,000).
+The French SMIC (minimum wage) for 2026 is EUR 1,823.03 gross monthly.
+After French tax and social deductions, the approximate take-home figure in the research baseline is EUR 1,443; any INR conversion varies with the exchange rate.

 Free Download